Deposit Insurance

 Refer to ncua.gov for more information about NCUA insurance.

-How Are FDIC and NCUA Insurance Funded?
+How are FDIC and NCUA insurance funded?

-The FDIC notes that its Deposit Insurance Fundis made up of premiums that insured banks have paid and interest earnings on its investment portfolio of U.S. Treasury securities.
+The FDIC notes that its Deposit Insurance Fund is made up of premiums that insured banks have paid and interest earnings on its investment portfolio of U.S. Treasury securities.
 Federal or state tax revenues don’t contribute to the Deposit Insurance Fund.
 Likewise, the NCUSIF’s funding sources include capitalization deposits from insured credit unions, guarantee fees, premium payments and U.S. Treasury securities.

-The SaveBetter name and logo are trademarks of Raisin US LLC.
-The Raisin Solutions US name and logo are trademarks of Raisin GmbH, used with permission.
-All other trademarks, logos, marks, and brand names are the property of their respective owners - used with permission.
+The Raisin name and logo are trademarks of Raisin GmbH.
+All other trademarks, logos, marks, and brand names are the property of their respective owners — used with permission.

-© 2023 Raisin US LLC.
+© 2024 Raisin GmbH.
 All rights reserved.

 APY means Annual Percentage Yield.
 APY is accurate as of {todayDate}.
 Interest rate may change after initial deposit.
 Minimum opening deposit is $1.00.

 Customer funds are held in various custodial deposit accounts.
-Each customer authorizes the Custodian Bank to hold the customer’s funds in such accounts, in a custodial capacity, in order to facilitate the customer’s deposits to and withdrawals from the various bank and credit union products that the customer requests through SaveBetter.com.
-The Custodian Bank does not establish the terms of the bank or credit union products and provides no advice to customers about bank or credit union products offered through SaveBetter.com.
-Central Bank of Kansas City, Member FDIC, d.b.a.
+Each customer authorizes the Custodial Bank to hold the customer’s funds in such accounts, in a custodial capacity, in order to effectuate the customer’s deposits to and withdrawals from the various bank and credit union products that the customer requests through Raisin.com.
+The Custodial Bank does not establish the terms of the bank or credit union products and provides no advice to customers about bank or credit union products offered through Raisin.com.
+Central Bank of Kansas City (CBKC), Member FDIC, d.b.a.
 Central Payments is the Service Bank.
-Lewis and Clark Bank is the Custodian Bank.
+CBKC, Lewis & Clark Bank and Starion Bank, each Member FDIC, are the Custodial Banks.